Miserlou/Voice-Dropbox/docs/install.rst

     $ apt-get update

 **********************
-Part 2 - Install Dahdi
+Part 2 - Install DAHDI
 **********************

 Now that we've got our debian repositories configured, we need to install